AllenInstitute/AllenSDK/doc_template/visual_behavior_ophys_nwb.rst

    **Figure 2.
 Stimuli presented during the experiment**

-In this experiment shown in Figure 2, there were four stimuli – one locally sparse noise, two movies and one neutral stimulus for observing spontaneous activity.
+In this experiment shown in Figure 2, there was only one stimulus presented - a set of natural images.
 When browsing the file, note the panel to the right.
 Clicking on a folder or dataset will cause information about that object to be displayed there.
 This will display a table of information related to that dataset, including comments, descriptions, and other relevant metadata.